Nammane Yuvarani: Recurring

-Dubbed versions

 Production

 In January 2020, the show completed 300 episode.
 On 16 June 2022, the show successfully completed 1000 episodes.

 Crossover episodes

 In January 2020, a special crossover episode of Nammane Yuvarani and Mithuna Raashi announced.

 In May 2021, Nammane Yuvarani saw some special episodes with Lahari from 'Hoo Male' and Agastya from 'Nannarasi Radhe'.

 In October 2020, the team Lakshmi Baramma, nearly after many months of series end, teamed up with Nammane Yuvarani for a special episode.

 In November 2021, nearly after three years of ending of Kulavadhu, the serial saw a Mahasangama episode with them.

-On December 19, 2022, a two hour long episode welcoming the new serial 'Doresani' titled "Nammane Doresani" was telecasted.
+On 19 December 2022, a two hour long episode welcoming the new serial Doresani' titled "Nammane Doresani" was telecasted.
 It focused on welcoming characters of the new serial and Ahalya's baby shower ending with confirmation of Meera and Aniketh's healthy baby.

+Meera's character had a crossover with Kannada TV Series Bhagyalakshmi serial in July 2023, months after the serial getting off air.

 Reception

 In September 2019, the show occupied fifth position in BARC ratings.